craigbarrau/sam-stack-demo-api/README.md

 # SAM Stack Demo API

-:see_no_evil: **This is an AWS SAM fork of the popular Serverless Notes API**
+:see_no_evil: **This is an AWS SAM fork of the popular [Serverless Notes API](http://serverless-stack.com)**

-:hear_no_evil: **If you are looking for the original Serverless Framework version, [click here](https://github.com/AnomalyInnovations/serverless-stack-demo-api)**
+:hear_no_evil: **The original Serverless Framework version is available [here](https://github.com/AnomalyInnovations/serverless-stack-demo-api)**

+:speak_no_evil: The SAM-based backend may be better placed as an extra credit chapter, so there is currently no branching in place to support multiple chapters/steps.
+All of the latest AWS SAM specific resources are on the master.

 [Serverless Stack](http://serverless-stack.com) is a free comprehensive guide to creating full-stack serverless applications.
 We create a [note taking app](http://demo2.serverless-stack.com) from scratch.

 This repo is for the serverless backend API that we build over the course of the tutorial.
 You can find the repo for the frontend React app [here](https://github.com/AnomalyInnovations/serverless-stack-demo-client).
 And the repo for the tutorial [here](https://github.com/craigbarrau/serverless-stack-com).

-#### Steps

-:speak_no_evil: As AWS SAM is targeted as an extra credit chapter, there is currently no need for branching to support multiple chapters/steps.

 #### Usage